-Stem cell banking gives your child access to a huge range of emerging stem cell therapies that may otherwise be unavailable to them.
-The idea is that as they age their perfectly matched, banked stem cells are ready and waiting to repair damaged tissue, for example regenerating cartilage if they suffer from arthritis, or treat debilitating and ultimately terminal age related conditions such as Parkinson’s.
+Stem cell banking may one day give your child access to a huge range of emerging stem cell therapies that may otherwise be unavailable to them.
+The idea is that as they age their perfectly matched, banked stem cells could be ready and waiting to repair damaged tissue, for example regenerating cartilage if they suffer from arthritis, or treat debilitating and ultimately terminal age related conditions such as Parkinson’s, should today’s clinical trials be successful.

-In this article we look at some of 2021’s cornerstone developments in the field of stem cell therapy and advances in stem cell banking technology, so that you stay up to date on what your child’s stem cells can do for them and your family.
+In this article we look at some of 2021’s cornerstone developments in the field of stem cell therapy and advances in stem cell banking technology, so that you stay up to date on what your child’s stem cells may one day be able to do for them and your family.

 Here are our highlights…